DuncanRuns/Hermes/README.md

 ### `[PID].json`

-On initialize, a json file named [PID].json (PID = process id) will be placed in a global location and contain the game path, game version, and all fabric mods loaded (display names, ids, versions).
+On initialize, a json file named [PID].json (PID = process id) will be placed in a global location and contain the game path, Hermes world log path, game version, and all fabric mods loaded (display names, ids, versions).
 A shared lock is held on the file to indicate the instance is still alive.
 The file should be deleted on exit, but bad shutdowns may lead to the file lingering.
 A copy of the file will also be made in `[Game Directory]/hermes/instances/`, and will also be locked and deleted on exit.

 Locations: